CMSgov/price-transparency-guide/schemas/table-of-contents/README.md

 ### Table of Contents File
-**The Table of Contents File is an optional file that can be leveraged to significantly decrease file sizes of the required machine-readable files.
+**The Table of Contents File is a file that can be leveraged to significantly decrease file sizes of the required machine-readable files.
 The Transparency in Coverage final rules do not require plans and issuers to publish a Table of Contents file.**

 | Field | Name | Type | Definition | Required |
 | ----- | ---- | ---- | ---------- | -------- |